jumpjet71/duck-tape/README.md

 	npm install

-### Developing
+### Available Grunt commands

 There are a number of [Grunt](http://www.gruntjs.com/) based targets that are used for running different build tasks:

-* `grunt`: Perform a normal build, run jshint, css lint and all mocha based unit tests.
-* `grunt deploy`: Perform a production build, compress all JS and CSS, run jshint, css lint and all mocha based unit tests.
+* `grunt`: To run tests locally and compile the CSS and JavaScript into `/dist`.
+* `grunt deploy`: To run tests locally ,compile and [UglifyJS](http://lisperator.net/uglifyjs/) the CSS and JavaScript into `/dist`.
-* `grunt dist`: Create build artifacts only.
+* `grunt dist`: Only compile CSS and JavaScript into `/dist`.
-* `grunt runTests`: Run all server js and all client JS unit tests.
+* `grunt runTests`: Run all server js and all client JavaScript [Mocha](http://visionmedia.github.io/mocha/) unit tests headlessly in [PhantomJS](http://phantomjs.org/).
+* `grunt watch`: This is a developer convenience method for watching JavaScript and CSS file and automatically building them whenever you save.

 ## License
 Copyright 2013 under the [MIT License](LICENSE).